derbyjs/derby/index.md

 ### Bindings

-Model-view binding is a new approach to adding dyanmic interaction to a page using a declarative approach.
-It dramatically lowers the amount of repetative, error-prone DOM manipulation code in an application.
-In fact, with Derby's bindings system, it should rarely be neccessary to write any DOM code at all.
+Model-view binding is a relatively recent approach to adding dyanmic interaction to a page.
+Its use of declarative syntax dramatically lowers the amount of repetative, error-prone DOM manipulation code in an application.
+With Derby's bindings system, it should rarely be neccessary to write any DOM code at all.

-Derby templates create bindings by using double or triple parentheses instead of curly braces.
+Derby templates declare bindings by using double or triple parentheses instead of curly braces.
 Bound template tags output their values in the initally rendered HTML just like unbound tags.
 In addition, they create bindings that update the view immediately whenever the model changes.
-If bindings are used for items that change upon user interaction, like input values, Derby will update the model automatically.
+If bindings are used for elements that change upon user interaction---such as form inputs---Derby will update the model automatically as their values change.

-Any template tag may be live bound, but bindings only work with data in the model.
-Since the context data is passed in at render time, it doesn't change dynamically.
-If a binding tag uses a name not in the context object or the model at render time, it is still bound to the model.
-Since the model is dynamic, the path name may become defined after render time.
+Any template tag may be live bound, but bindings only work for data in the model.
+Context data is passed in at render time, and it doesn't change dynamically.
+If a binding tag uses a name not in the context object or the model at render time, it is still bound to the model, since the path may be defined later.

 #### Template